jedisct1/dsvpn/README.md

 env OPTFLAGS=-mfpu=neon make
 ```

-On macOS, it can be installed using Homebrew: `brew install nnathan/dsvpn/dsvpn`.
+On macOS, it can be installed using Homebrew: `brew install dsvpn`.

 ## Secret key